harshv-iit/Forensic-Sonic-Overclocking/README.md

 * **Low-Priority Scheduling:** Invoked Unix process priority scheduling (`nice -n 19`) to ensure background processing does not interfere with the host system's audio playback engines.
 * **Metadata Integrity:** Bypassed standard output pipe redirections during conversion, ensuring the output container writes absolute metadata headers (preventing integer overflow bitrate errors in local media players).

+##Note:v1.0-android is a cut-down version of the original code

 ---
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.